 I left bicycle repair in 2015 to study statistics and become a data engineer.
 At the time, with greasy hands and a sore back, I wanted a cleaner job, better pay, and a clearer path forward.
 I have that now.
 Still, I miss the tangible satisfaction of the workshop.

-The process is the same: listen, diagnose, choose the right tools, apply a systematic solution, and verify the result.
-The patience required to true a wheel is the same patience needed to debug a data pipeline.
-The difference is feedback.
-No one thanks you for a perfectly configured Kubernetes cluster the way they thank you for a silent, smooth-shifting drivetrain.
+The core process is identical: listen, diagnose, choose the right tools, apply a systematic solution, and verify the result.
+The patience required to true a wheel—making dozens of tiny, opposing adjustments to find perfect balance—is the same patience needed to debug a distributed data pipeline where the fault could be in the networking, the code, the orchestration, or the data itself.

 My Master’s in Statistics provided a theoretical foundation, but it didn’t prepare me for the hands-on reality of cloud infrastructure.
 To bridge that gap, I pursued the Certified Kubernetes Application Developer (CKAD) certification.
 This was a different kind of learning, one that echoed the practical, problem-solving nature of bike repair.
 The certification isn’t about theory; it’s a performance-based exam where you must design, build, and troubleshoot applications directly on the command line in a live Kubernetes environment.
 It covers everything from application design and deployment to networking and security.
 For those curious about what this modern form of digital craftsmanship involves, the Linux Foundation’s overview of the CKAD provides a detailed look into the required competencies.
+Studying for it felt like learning a new repair manual for a radically different kind of machine.

 Here are the bicycles I have owned as an adult.
+They are more than transportation; they are chapters.

 Purchased at Cycle Solutions for its fit and durability.
 After assembling hundreds of bikes, its practical design and correct geometry sold me immediately.
 It remains reliable and enjoyable to ride.
 The aluminum frame accelerates well, and the geometry is comfortable, quick, and stable.